DrSteel1991/olx-test/README.md

 You have the pages, that contains the pages of the app.

+I could have used zustand for global state but for the sake of this exercise i didn't need it.

 I added unit tests for some components, of course we can do more tests but for the sake of this excerise i chose couple of components to test them using jest and react testing library.
 I also created an e2e test using playwright, that tests the create post feature.